 Centric Health Corporation is a Canadian healthcare services company with the largest healthcare services platform and networks across Canada in physiotherapy, assessments, seniors' wellness, surgical and medical centres, specialty pharma, orthotics and home medical equipment.
-The Company reaches approximately 980 locations across Canada with 19 surgical operating rooms and services over 60,000 long-term care and retirement home beds through its more than 3,400 healthcare professionals, staff and consultants.
+The Company reaches approximately 1,000 locations across Canada and has 19 surgical operating rooms and services to over 60,000 long-term care and retirement home beds through its more than 3,600 healthcare professionals, staff and consultants.